 One of the characters that inherited the Batman cowl was Dick Grayson, who is better known as the first Robin and arguably Batman’s favorite sidekick.
 Of course, this version of Batman is an alternate version of Dick Grayson instead.
 In this storyline, Booster Gold got stuck in a twisted timeline where he stopped the death of Bruce’s parents so he could show Batman what his life would have been had his parents been around.

-In that regard, Bruce did indeed live a good life, but the rest of Gotham suffered.
-Dick Grayson never became Robin because he became the timeline’s Batman as he was forced to rely on deadly weapons due to the fact that he never received formal training from Bruce’s Batman.
-He was an effective Batman that fought crime in a manner that was harsh and brutal.
+In that regard, Bruce lived a good life, but the rest of Gotham suffered.
+Dick Grayson never became Robin because he became the timeline’s Batman as he was forced to rely on deadly weapons because he never received formal training from Bruce’s Batman.
+He was an effective Batman that fought crime in a harsh and brutal manner.

 13. The Broken